Faktor Eiendom

-Faktor Eiendom is a Norwegian construction company that is engaged in building residential and recreational houses, factory production of low-cost housing (e.g. student flats) and managing hotel and resorts.

-Faktor Eiendom experienced serious liquidity problems in 2010 which resulted in DnB NOR converting NOK 250 million of debt into equity and taking 30.7% ownership of the company.
+Faktor Eiendom is a Norwegian construction company that is engaged in building residential and recreational houses, factory production of low-cost housing (e.g. student flats), and managing hotels and resorts.
+The Company experienced serious liquidity problems in 2010 which resulted in DnB NOR converting NOK 250 million of debt into equity and taking 30.7% ownership of the company.
 After taking office in Q4 2010, CEO Per Gunnar Rymer has turned the strategy of the company towards real-estate development and factory production of houses and flats.

 Faktor Eiendom was taken under bankruptcy proceedings by a court order of 27 September 2011.